 Why External Pentesting Is Your First Defense

 An external test is your first line of defense.
 It simulates an attack from a random hacker on the internet who has no special access to your systems.
+This is the most common attack vector for small and mid-sized businesses because your public-facing assets are visible to anyone with an internet connection.

 Uncovering Your Hidden Internal Security Risks